smartergiving/free-nonprofit-starter-website/README.md

 ___
 ### Notes
-1. This project requires getting your hands a little dirty.
+1. This project requires rolling up your sleeves and getting your hands a little dirty.
 If you're looking for a more user-friendly service (albeit paid), we're big fans of [Squarespace](https://squarespace.com).
 2. Be sure you understand the [risks of accepting online donations](https://donorbox.org/nonprofit-blog/on-fraud-prevention/).

 ___